-This is to provide information about the United States Court of International Trade and its special role in the federal judicial system.
-Because the Court serves an important judicial function and has significant responsibilities in international trade — and in contributing to the rule of law — all people should have an understanding of the Court's jurisdiction, powers, and procedures.
+This discussion is designed to provide you with an introduction to the United States Court of International Trade and its special role in the federal judicial system.
+The Court serves an important judicial function, contributing to the rule of law through its significant responsibilities in the area of international trade.

 The Customs Courts Act of 1980, historically the most significant legislation affecting international trade litigation, is also the most recent attempt by Congress to design the best judicial system for corrective justice in this area.
 The role of the United States Court of International Trade--as a constituent and significant part of the federal judicial system--is the culmination of a continuous process of empiric legislation enacted over the past 200 years.

 The first case tried before the first judge appointed to the first court organized under the Constitution of the United States involved a dispute arising from an importation into the new nation.
 Since that time, Congress periodically has addressed the many complex issues involved in resolving international trade disputes to solve specific problems or meet specific needs at particular times.

 In 1890, Congress provided for a Board of General Appraisers, a quasi-judicial administrative unit within the Treasury Department.
 The nine general appraisers reviewed decisions by United States Customs officials concerning the amount of duties to be paid on importations.

 As the number and types of decisions relating to importations expanded, Congress, in 1926, replaced the outmoded Board of General Appraisers with the United States Customs Court, a court established under Article I of the Constitution.
 However, the change was little more than a change in name, for the jurisdiction and powers of the tribunal remained essentially the same, and the Customs Court continued to function as did the Board of General Appraisers.